qxf2/interview-scheduler/README.md

 MAIL_PASSWORD = "password"

-__g) Start the application__

-To start the application, run

-      python run.py

-The command should be run from the root directory (same as the directory of this readme).
-If all goes well, when you visit http://localhost:6464 on your browser, you should see the homepage of the application.

 __g) Initial db setup__

 1] Open the interview-scheduler folder and create another folder named "data"(This folder is Database folder)

 2]The above created "data" folder will be empty initially.

       For the first time While creating the db run the following command

       "python migrate_db.py db init"

 Now We have to migrate the required data to this "data" folder.
 Migrating Database can be done by using the following command

       ==>  'python migrate_db.py db  migrate'  (The command should be ran inside the interview-scheduler directory)

-3]Once you follow the above step you will see that Database has be created.
+3]Once you follow the above step you will see that Database has been created.

       The created database will be with '.db'extension, i.e (<Filename>.db)

 4]So now we should add the required tables by using the following command

       ==> 'python migrate_db.py db upgrade'

       Whenever we change the structure of table we should again "migrate" and "Upgrade" the db.

 5] To check if the tables have been added:

 open your terminal go to the interview scheduler directory and  Move in to the data folder and follow the commands.

       ** sqlite3 should be installed in your PC